 2. Give toys about the topic

-Besides books, giving your child toys about the topic is another fantastic way to support her interests.
-Look for toys and gifts that tie in to her current passions.
+Besides books, giving your child toys about the topic is another fantastic way to support his interests.
+Look for toys and gifts that tie in to his current passions.

-Maybe it’s the painting set for the child who can’t get enough art, or the cars and train sets for the one who loves automobiles.
-Perhaps it’s a science kit, miniature dinosaurs, or safari stuffed animals, or an encyclopedia about bugs.
+Maybe it’s finding props for the child who can’t get enough of imaginative play, or the cars and train sets for the one who loves automobiles.
+Perhaps it’s a science kit, miniature dinosaurs, safari stuffed animals, or an encyclopedia about bugs.
 Everyday activities about that topic can lead to new discovery.

 3. Ask questions and listen

-The best way to learn more about your child and her interests is simply to ask her about them.
+The best way to learn more about your child’s interests is simply to ask her about them.
 Ask open-ended questions to get her to share more about what she likes (instead of responding with one-word answers).
 Encourage critical thinking, and allow her to open up in whichever direction she likes.

 Then, listen without judgment.
 Don’t correct too quickly, even if she has her facts wrong—she’ll learn them in due time.
 Focus less on coming up with something to say in return, and more on being curious about the topic she’s sharing.

-We need to encourage our children’s interests, no matter how strange or different they may be from our own.
+We need to encourage children’s interests in early childhood, no matter how strange or different they may be from our own.
 For one thing, our kids are more likely to open up, not just about their interests, but about life in general.
 They’re motivated to learn and excel in academics, all from being curious in general.

-We’re less likely to force our own interests and agenda on our kids, especially when they don’t take to them as much as we’d hoped.
+We’re less likely to force our own interests and agenda on them, especially when they don’t take to them as much as we’d hoped.
 And supporting their interests sends the strong message that they are loved, no matter what.

 Thankfully, supporting their interests is as simple as reading books and giving them toys related to their passions.
 And of course, asking questions and listening with curiosity about their interests.